SirPepe/dark-mode-toggle/Readme.md

 ### Auto state

-The element's _auto_ state is either `true` or `false` and reflects whether the current mode state has been chosen deliberately.
+The element's _auto_ state is either `true` or `false` and reflects whether the current mode state has been chosen by the user or by the system/browser defaults.
 It is `true` if the user or the JS API have interacted with the element or if the `mode` content attribute is set to either `"dark"` or `"light"`.

 ## Content attributes